Student Financial Services Forms And Policies

 All Stafford and PLUS/Graduate PLUS loans are provided through the DIRECT Loan program.
 Private loans are processed from any lender of a student's choosing within standard processing times.
 We do not offer a preferred private lender list or recommend one lender over another.
 We do not accept gifts over a nominal value from lenders.
 Please reference our Code of Conduct on our website for a full explanation of the standards for our staff.
 The loan request process and any needed loan documents must be completed before any loans will disburse to the student account.
 Generally, financial aid is awarded and disbursed in equal disbursements according to each student's enrollment.
 (For example: 50 percent in the fall term and 50 percent in the spring term.)
 This is a federally mandated requirement for federal loans, and there are no exceptions.
 First-time borrowers may be subject to a delayed disbursement.

 A student may charge bookstore purchases to the student account using a bookstore voucher when certain conditions are met.
-If all conditions listed below are met 10 days prior to the start of the semester, a book voucher will be automatically issued and: for undergraduate students sent to the CPO, for all other students including Continuing Studies/ASPIRE held in Student Financial Services for pick up.
+If all conditions listed below are met 10 days prior to the start of the semester, a book voucher will be automatically issued and: for undergraduate students sent to the CPO, for all other students including Adult Studies/ASPIRE held in Student Financial Services for pick up.
 If the following conditions are met at a later date, a student can request a bookstore voucher from Student Financial Services, if needed.

 Bookstore vouchers will be issued: